PrashDev425/structure-lab-12/employee-crud.md

 # Employee CRUD

-Write a C program to store and manage employee details using structure.
+Write a modular C program using functions and structures to store and manage employee details.
+The program should be menu-based.

 ## JSON Prototype